iota-php/client/docs/1-introduction.md

     }

 Then run `composer update` to install the dependency.

-**Node JS keccak384**
-The nodejs server to generate the keccak384 hashes can be found in the `node-keccak` folder.
-Run `npm install` in this folder, followed by `node keccak384-srv.js` to start the server.
-I did not put much effort in it and as said above, this should only be a temporary solution until we have a proper implementation.

 **Proof of work**
 Proof of Work can be done locally if the node does not provide access to the `attachToTangle` command endpoint (which would do the POW for you).
 Currently we are using the ccurl implementation but it is easy to switch to another implementation if you have one.